bmszn/Heart-Disease-Classification/README.md

 # Heart-Disease-Classification
-predicting from patient's medical records if a patient has heart disease or not Predicting heart disease using machine learning this notebook looks unto various python-based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or not someone has heart disease based on their medical attributes.
+predicting from patient's medical records if a patient has heart disease or not.

+Predicting heart disease using machine learning.

+this notebook looks unto various python-based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or not someone has heart disease based on their medical attributes.

 we are going to take the foolowing approach:

 problem definition

 data

 evaluation

 features

 modelling

 experimentation

 1. problem Definition
 in a statement,